-In the mid-1680s, French mathematician Pierre Varignon developed a graphical method for finding the equilibrium position of a tree-like network of ropes under tension, building on earlier work by Simon Stevin published a century earlier.
+In the late 1600s, French mathematician Pierre Varignon developed a graphical method for finding the equilibrium position of a tree-like network of ropes under tension, building on earlier work by Simon Stevin published a century earlier.
 Varignon observed that when the ropes are at equilibrium, one can draw a graph whose edges are segments parallel to the ropes, with lengths equal to the forces along those ropes, such that the ropes meeting at any point in the network define a closed cycle in the graph.
-Varignon's graphical method was not published in complete detail until 1725, two years after his death.
-These graphs are now known as reciprocal force diagrams or Maxwell-Cremona diagrams.
+Varignon's method of "graphical statics" was not published in complete detail until 1725, two years after his death.
+These graphs are now known as reciprocal force diagrams or Maxwell-Cremona diagrams, after James Clerk Maxwell and Luigi Cremona, who (along with Carl Culmann and others) developed a rich theory of reciprocal diagrams in the late 1800s.